-As PDF/UA moves towards publication as the international standard for accessible PDF, it seems like a good idea to provide non-technical definitions of some of the key terms users, developers and policy-makers will encounter as they learn more about PDF accessibility.
+The ISO (International Organization for Standardization) published ISO 14289 – the PDF accessibility standard otherwise known as PDF/UA – in 2008.
+Because, however, PDF accessibility can be a confusing topic, it seems like a good idea to provide non-technical definitions of some of the key terms users, developers, and policy-makers will encounter as they learn more about PDF accessibility.

 This post is intended to make some of the more common technical language of PDF accessibility itself accessible.
-If you seek further clarification, by all means, leave a comment and I’ll update this glossary!
+If you seek further clarification, please contact us by email at firstname.lastname@example.org.

-A feature in Adobe’s Acrobat Professional software, “Add Tags” creates a structure tree and attempts to create tags in a logical order and with correct semantics.
-While Add Tags can work fairly well on very simple documents the potential for errors increases with document complexity.
-While “Add Tags” is the name of a specific feature in Adobe Acrobat Professional, other PDF creation applications, most notably Microsoft Office and Open Office, are also capable of creating tagged PDF files.
+A feature in Adobe’s Acrobat Professional software, “Add Tags,” creates a Tags (Structure) Tree and attempts to create tags in a logical reading order and with correct semantics.
+While Add Tags can work fairly well on very simple documents, the potential for errors increases with document complexity.
+While “Add Tags” is the name of a specific feature in Adobe Acrobat Professional, other PDF creation applications like Microsoft Office, Open Office, and Adobe InDesign are also capable of creating tagged PDF files.

-Text and images required to comprehend the document.
+This refers to text, images, and other content required to comprehend the document.
 Page content that isn’t necessary for understanding the document should be marked as an artifact.

-The “branches” and “leaves” of the structure tree, tags are the fundamental mechanism by which PDF content is made accessible.
+These are the “branches” and “leaves” of the Tags Tree.
+In a PDF, tags are the fundamental mechanism by which content is made accessible.

-Adobe Acrobat Professional includes this tool to facilitate modification of both reading order and logical order of content on a PDF page.
-While useful in some circumstances (typically with simple documents), users must exercise caution: if they aren’t very careful the TUROT will readily generate z-order errors, among other problems.
+Adobe Acrobat Professional includes this tool to facilitate modification of the tagging and reading order on a PDF page.
+While useful in some circumstances (typically with simple documents), there are faster, easier, and more efficient ways to fix accessibility issues in PDFs.
+(CommonLook PDF GlobalAccess!)